IPS-Eye-White

 The Choice...
 Faith Without Evidence Or Faith Based on Evidence

-So what's so different about Christianity?
-It is also often thought that the entire Christian faith is nothing more than 'religious wishful thinking'.
+It is often thought that the entire Christian faith is nothing more than 'religious wishful thinking'.
 Much to the contrary, the Christian faith is a commitment based on evidence.
+The Judeo-Christian faith consistently stresses the importance of truth and appeals to evidence to support its truth claims.
 It is actually quite remarkable as to how many times, God, Jesus, and the prophets of both the Old and New Testaments, appealed to facts to support what they said and taught.

 As said by Dr. Philip G. Ryken. pastor of Tenth Presbyterian Church